grodansparadis/vscp-classes/generated/vscp-events/class1.configuration.md

 ```
 VSCP_TYPE_CONFIGURATION_SET_PARAMETER_NACK
 ```
-should be sent by the node if it fails to set the new value.
+Should be sent by the node if it fails to set the new value.

  | Byte | Description |